By Ian Robinson

 The process involves gathering in the assets of the estate and distributing these in line with the provisions of the will.
 Once probate has been granted, most institutions will release funds.

 Good record-keeping is essential at all times, as you will need to prepare a set of accounts at the end of the process that show exactly what assets have been realised and how any costs have reduced the size of the estate.

 Before you can start distributing someone's estate to the people named in their will, you need to make sure that all debts are paid off and anyone who has a claim on the estate is contacted.

-To make sure of this, you may decide to advertise for creditors and claimants, usually in the London Gazette or local newspaper.
+To make sure of this, you may decide to advertise for creditors and claimants, usually in The Gazette (an official record) or local newspaper.
 If you're using a probate solicitor, they will normally do this.
-If you are carrying out DIY probate it may not be necessary, depending on the estate and the circumstances of the deceased.
+If you are carrying out DIY probate it may not be necessary, depending on the estate of the deceased.